Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

 <p class="caption">(\#fig:fig11-2)Common education research data collection methods.</p>
 </div>

 Education researchers collect original data in many ways (see Figure \@ref(fig:fig11-2)).
 The focus of this chapter will be on data collected via forms (i.e., a document with spaces to respond to questions).
-Forms are widely used to collect data in education research (i.e., think questionnaires, assessments, observation forms, or a progress monitoring form on a website), yet if poorly developed, they can produce some of the most problematic data issues.
+Forms are widely used to collect data in education research (i.e., think questionnaires, assessments, observation forms, or a progress monitoring form), yet if poorly developed, they can produce some of the most problematic data issues.

 The focus on forms is not to discount the importance of data collected through other means such as video or audio recording, where issues such as participant privacy and data security and integrity should absolutely also be considered.
 However, even with those types of data collection efforts, often teams are ultimately still coding that data using some sort of form (e.g., observation form), further supporting the need to build forms that collect quality data.

 When collecting information using forms you can certainly do your best to fix data errors after data collection during a cleaning process.
 However, one of the most effective ways to ensure quality data is to correct it at the source.
 This means designing items and building data collection tools in a way that produces valid, reliable, and more secure data.
 When creating your original data collection instruments, there are five ways to collect higher quality data.

 1. Using good questionnaire design principles
-2. Implementing a series of pilot test
+2. Implementing a series of pilot tests
 3. Choosing data collection tools that meet your needs
 4. Building your instrument with the end in mind
 5. Ensuring compliance